objectbox/objectbox-swift/README.md

 [![Version](https://img.shields.io/cocoapods/v/ObjectBox.svg?style=flat)](#cocoapods)
 [![Platform](https://img.shields.io/cocoapods/p/ObjectBox.svg?style=flat)](#cocoapods)

-ObjectBox is a superfast, light-weight swift database persisting swift objects fast, easily, and fully ACID-compliant on-device on iOS and macOS.
+ObjectBox is a superfast, light-weight Swift database persisting Swift objects fast, easily, and fully ACID-compliant on-device on iOS and macOS.
 On top, it comes with an [out-of-the-box Data Sync](https://objectbox.io/sync/) handling the complexity of occassionally connected devices, networking and conflict resolution code for you.
-Build apps that reliably sync between devices and any backend, offline on-premise or online with the cloud.
+Build apps that reliably sync between devices and any backend, offline on-premise or online with the Cloud.

 ```swift
 let santa = Person(firstName: "Santa", lastName: "Claus")